-Why might you need an international SEO strategy?
-Well, if you plan to sell your products or services overseas and want to appear in the search engine results pages (SERPs) there, so that customers can find you, you’ll need to attend to international SEO.
-Your competitors will certainly by giving their own global SEO strategy some attention, so you’ll need to do the same if you want to stay in the game.
+You need to understand the best international SEO strategy for your specific needs, if you plan to sell your products or services overseas and want to appear on the search engine results pages (SERPs) there so that customers can find you, you’ll need to attend to international SEO.
+Your competitors will certainly give their global SEO strategy some attention, so you’ll need to do the same if you want to stay in the game.

 One of many key decisions that you’ll need to make when it comes to international SEO relates to your site structure.
 You’ll need to choose between three options:

 Let me run you through each of these…

 A country code top-level domain applies to a particular country, sovereign state, or territory.
 It is a two-character top-level domain (TLD), such as .UK for the United Kingdom, .AU for Australia or .US for the United States.

 I find this site structure option is particularly useful if you’re targeting several entire countries as part of your international business efforts and want an international URL to suit each location.
 If, for example, I was planning to sell products in the UK, France, and Italy, and wanted to localize them and present a country-wide service in each market, using ccTLDs might be the best way to do so in order to rank locally in the SERPs.

 However, ccTLD is not without its disadvantages.
 You have to build up the domain authority of each site and it can be expensive to maintain when compared with other structures.